 And if that is true…as Paul believes it to be true…if that is true, then it means we have some dreaming to do.
 Because the power that is available to us is more than we realize…more than we can understand or comprehend…or even imagine.
 God’s power is at work with you…Skagway Presbyterian Church.

 Now it’s possible that you might look around this sanctuary…you might look around and see some pretty ordinary folks.
 And you might look at yourself in the mirror and see a pretty common-looking character.
 And as you look around you may think to yourself…how could this be God’s Plan?
 Really?
 This group of folks?

+It is a mystery.

 And yet…the power of God…the power that surpasses knowledge…is available to you!
 Not for your own benefit…but available to you…to be poured out in love to this community that God has created you to serve.